 Black is the Colour is alternating with hard, metal style songs with great riffs and soft ballads.
 Starting off with Believe, very fast and beautifully engineered.
 The official video on YouTube is worth checking out, by the way.
 This is followed by Don’t Look Back, kind of a little less speedy.

 Tracks 4, 5 and 6 kind of go together.
 Starting with The One for Me, is pretty good in itself, were it not for the guest singer Stefan Schmidt of Van Canto.
 A waste of investment in my book.
 This followed by All I Got, a nice, soft ballad.
 Everything is cool and dandy in love life, or so it seems.

 But no, My Darkest Dream says otherwise.
 Someone broke somebody’s heart – it appears – to the point that they wish some punishment on this poor (?) guy.
 The quiet evil and thirst for revenge in this song is alluring to me.
 Also, the way they support the song with keyboards in a very Goth way to make a point, followed by a pretty sturdy metal solo.
-One of my favorites.
+One of my favourites.

 The album is rounded up by the two folk bonus tracks – Ride On and Black is the Colour, both nicely executed.
 Not surprisingly, the record made it onto the RockmusicRaider Tome I edition.